Get your Girls on the Run

 bottles and more!

 Stephanie joined GOTR of WNC in April 2016 after falling in love with the program during her first season as a volunteer coach.
 A former small business owner in Asheville, Stephanie has found her passion in community involvement, and believes strongly in the importance of nurturing and guiding our youth.
 She has an MS in Mechanical Engineering and a BS in Mathematics.
-She loves running, yoga, hiking, cooking, traveling, and enjoying life with her husband and young son.
+She loves running, yoga, hiking, cooking, traveling, and enjoying life with her husband and two sons.

 Marlene is a professor of marketing/business curriculum and serves as an advisor for the Phi Beta Lambda organization at AB-Tech College.
 She is an Asheville native and has dedicated her life to improving the education and health and wellness of her community.
 She has been an active volunteer and fund raiser with the American Cancer Society's Relay For Life for several years, helping raise over $10,000 through her team, "Women Working for a Cure."
 Marlene has been a runner for several years; and since she and her husband don't have children, she's excited for the opportunity to share some of her values and excitement for running with young girls.

 Manori is the Branch Manager at SunTrust Bank in Weaverville.
 She is excited to be part of the GOTR Board because she recently started running as part of the Couch to 5K program, and she realized what an impact it has had on her.
 The sense of accomplishment she felt upon completing her first 5k was "immense" and she wants to help share that experience with others